carolmanderson/food/README.md

 # Toy NLP projects based on recipe data from Epicurious found on [Kaggle](https://www.kaggle.com/hugodarwood/epirecipes)

-I trained a simple LSTM-based model to detect mentions of food in recipes as an example of Named Entity Recognition.
+I trained models to detect mentions of food in recipes as an example of Named Entity Recognition.
+You can play with a live demo and read about the training process [here.](https://huggingface.co/spaces/carolanderson/food-ner)

 I also trained XGBoost-based classification models to categorize recipes as vegan, gluten-free, or kosher.

-Please see my blog posts about these projects [here.](http://www.hiddenlayercake.com)

-You can play with the models in the interactive web app [here.](http://54.213.148.85:8501)
+I've since taken down the live demos and blog posts about those models.